Jesus the Nazarene

 *In the New Testament, the scribes are mentioned more than any other group.

 *Prophets are more correctly denoted as ‘speakers’ or ‘spokesmen’.
-The term does infer revelatory knowledge or inspirational speaking.
+The term does infer revelatory knowledge or inspired speaking.

 With the addition of non-Mosaic purification laws, the sabbath had become measured by a strictly defined performance of man unto God.
 This imposition into the sabbath greatly contrasted what had more traditionally been a day of rest for man, just as illustrated in Genesis by God resting on the seventh day and also supported in Exodus as a day from labor, and given by Jesus as a day wherein good works may be done (Mt.
 12.10-13).
 Again, the spiritual clarity Jesus brings to the sabbath fulfills the actual interpretation of the Law and the intent of the Prophets, even unto the full measure.